yahiagaming495/shitshell/README.md

 - Do piping

-- Be customized at all
+- Be customized at all (Other than choosing whether to print the current directory or not)

-- All other features that is NOT in the list of what the shell can do

 **Compiling:**
 ------